-- The statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - I have made a personal inspection of the property that is the subject of this report.
-I did not inspect the interiors of the two houses.
-I observed them from the exterior only. - No one provided significant real property appraisal assistance to the person signing this certification. - I have not performed a previous appraisal of the subject property or any other services involving the subject property within the three years prior to this assignment. - The reported analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Code of Professional Ethics and Standards of Professional Appraisal Practice of the Appraisal Institute. - The use of this report is subject to the requirements of the Appraisal Institute relating to review by its duly authorized representatives. - As of the date of this report, I, Andy Ruffner, MAI, SRA has completed the Standards and Ethics Education Requirement of the Appraisal Institute for Designated Members.
+- The statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - I have made a personal inspection of the property that is the subject of this report. - No one provided significant real property appraisal assistance to the person signing this certification. - I have not performed a previous appraisal of the subject property or any other services involving the subject property within the three years prior to this assignment. - The reported analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Code of Professional Ethics and Standards of Professional Appraisal Practice of the Appraisal Institute. - The use of this report is subject to the requirements of the Appraisal Institute relating to review by its duly authorized representatives. - As of the date of this report, I, Andy Ruffner, MAI, SRA has completed the Standards and Ethics Education Requirement of the Appraisal Institute for Designated Members.

-Andy Ruffner, MAI, SRA VA License #4001 004103
+Andy Ruffner, MAI, SRA VA License #4001 004103 Expires October 31, 2017 RSG Commercial, Inc.